 If you have not already, download PhotoLine from https://www.pl32.com/pages/down.php.
 It would not hurt to read the manual, which you may download as well.

 Installation should be straightforward.
-PhotoLine installs and works perfectly (except for scripting) in Linux using Wine; I have not had any problems with recent versions of either.
+PhotoLine installs and works perfectly (except for scripting) in Linux using Wine.

 The installation folder in Windows should be something like C:\Program Files\PhotoLine.
 In Wine it is /home/username/.wine/drive_c/Program Files/PhotoLine.
 To access the corresponding folder on a Macintosh, right-click PhotoLine.app and select Show Package Contents; the folder is Contents/Resources.